 The function f could be any function of the two variables x and y.
 Written in this way, we can think of the function f as providing a formula to find the slope of a solution at a given point in the xy-plane.
-In other words, suppose a solution to the differential equation passes through the point (x_0,y_0) .
-At the point (x_0,y_0) , the slope of the solution curve will be $f(x_0,y_0)$.
-Since this calculation of the slope is possible at any point (x,y) where the function f(x,y) is defined, we can produce a plot called a f(x,y) share the solution is defined.
+In other words, suppose a solution to the differential equation passes through the point (x_0, y_0) .
+At the point (x_0, y_0) , the slope of the solution curve will be $f(x_0, y_0)$.
+Since this calculation of the slope is possible at any point (x, y) where the function f(x, y) is defined, we can produce a plot called a slope field (or direction field) that shows the slope of a solution at any point in the xy-plane where the solution is defined.
 Further, this process can be done purely by working with the differential equation itself.
 In other words, we can draw a slope field and use it to determine the qualitative behavior of solutions to a differential equation without having to solve the differential equation.